-On arrival you will be received by your Bhutanese guide from Bhutan Greenland Expeditions and escorted to Hotel.
+Welcome to Bhutan!
+Upon arrival at Paro International Airport, you will be received by your Bhutanese guide from Imperial Lotus Tours and escorted to your hotel.
 After lunch, visit the Ta Dzong, an ancient watchtower, which now houses the National Museum of Bhutan.
-Then visit the Paro Rimpung Dzong (literally meaning “Heap of Jewels”, built in 1646.
-Over night in Hotel.
+Then visit the Paro Rimpung Dzong, a fortress built in 1646 that overlooks the Paro valley.
+Overnight in Paro.

 The trail winds up on a slow climb through field and then ascends the Tselela Pass for your lunch stop.
 Then the trail descends gradually for some time trough forest of juniper, bamboo, magnolia and rhododendron.
 After the last short climb you will reach Gogona village.
 The people of Gogona were originally nomads and they speak a language, “Jopkha” (language of the nomads).
 Distance 15 km, about 6 – 7 hours.